anyTV/JS-conventions/README.md

     ```javascript

     /*
-        Make the object/array one-liner if there's only 1 property/element and the value is not that long
+        Make the object/array a one-liner if there's only 1 property/element
+        and the value is not that long
     */

     // Bad